neurosnap/starfx/README.md

 # starfx

+Supercharged async flow control library.

-This project is under active development, there are zero guarantees for API stability.
+> This project is under active development, there are zero guarantees for API stability.

 ## features

 - async flow control library for `deno`, `node`, and browser
+- side-effect system for `redux`
+- data synchronization and caching for `react` and `redux`

 ## usage